rickardlindberg/rickardlindberg.me/writing/kinesis-advantage-2-setup/index.markdown

 there is.
 The Wikipedia page [Unicode input](https://en.wikipedia.org/wiki/Unicode_input) describes it well.

-On Linux, the universal way to enter a unicode character is to hold `Ctrl+Shift`, then press `u`, then type the unicode character hex code, then release `Ctrl+Shift`.
+On Linux, the universal way to enter a unicode character is to press and hold `Ctrl+Shift`, then press `u`, then type the unicode character hex code, then release `Ctrl+Shift`.